benmesander/rvint/README.md

 - Fast 64-bit unsigned division by 7
 - Fast 64-bit unsigned division by 9
 - Fast 64-bit unsigned division by 10
-- Fast 64-bit unsigned division by 11 (no tests)
+- Fast 64-bit unsigned division by 11
-- Fast 64-bit unsigned division by 12 (no tests)
+- Fast 64-bit unsigned division by 12
-- Fast 64-bit unsigned division by 13 (no tests)
+- Fast 64-bit unsigned division by 13
 - Fast 64-bit unsigned division by 100 (no tests)
 - Fast 64-bit unsigned division by 1000 (no tests)
 - Fast 64-bit signed division by 3 (no tests)